 Grape vines either serve as a natural barrier or a source of fruit.
 They are hardy and you have a wide variety of options to plant.

 You will need the following items to plant grape vines.
 The very first thing you should consider is looking for a sunny area where to put them.

 How to Plant Grape Vines

 You should pick a spot for your grape vines depending on how you want to grow them.
 If you really want them to bear fruit a good idea would be to plant them where they can get the most sunlight.

 The next step you should take to plant grape vines is to choose the variety of grapes you want to grow.
 Your choice in this matter would be the end result of the fruit you would want to have.

 You may also want to check with the nurseries in your area or nearby vicinity.
 Most of the time, these vines are sold in pots that are one to two gallons.
 Purchase only the grape vines that best serve the purpose you intend.

-The next step on how to plant grape vines is to prepare the soil.
+The next step in how to plant grape vines is to prepare the soil.
 Amend your soil if it is clay.
-The best suited soil would be well drained, sandy or loamy soil.
+The best-suited soil would be well-drained, sandy, or loamy soil.

 They rarely need water except during the growing season when you expect them to bear fruit.
 You should provide netting to keep birds away from the fruit.